Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

         *   "NNoutputDir": Optional.
 This value can be set exactly like the "outputDir" value in the source configuration.
         *   "NNfileName": Optional.
 A string representing the unique name used to save the file.
 If not specified, the file will be named using the standard <yyyy-MM-dd--HH-mm-ss.jpg> value.
-        *   "preCrop": Optional.
-This value can be set exactly like the "preCrop" value in the source configuration.
-If no preCrop value is set as a query parameter, the source configuration's preCrop value will be used.
+        *   "cropBeforeAnalysis": Optional.
+This value can be set exactly like the "cropBeforeAnalysis" value in the source configuration.
+If no cropBeforeAnalysis value is set as a query parameter, the source configuration's cropBeforeAnalysis value will be used.

 **EXAMPLE QUERIES**: